 I’m having to take some time to deal with real life, but I assure you I’m just getting started.

 One project I’m getting off the ground is a “Living Grimoire” of sorts.
 The game comes with nearly 30 sample spells, but the possibilities of the freeform magic system is almost limitless.
 What I’m imagining is a regularly update wiki, with my own contributions and others, that provides new spells, arcana, visages and more.
 The goal is for it to be freely available (and periodically archived) for everyone to use.

-There’s also some random ideas, sample characters and optional rules that may very well appear as blog posts that will later be collected into a publication.
+There’s also some other random ideas, sample characters and optional rules that may very well appear as blog posts that will later be collected into a publication.